Storika Logo

 Cross-platform measurement challenges

 Instagram provides engagement data (likes, comments, saves, shares) through the Creator API and through business account insights.
 Reach and impression data is available but lags.
-No native daily performance breakdown is available through the standard API — building engagement curves requires daily polling.
+No native daily performance breakdown is available through the standard API, so building engagement curves requires daily polling.

 TikTok provides views, likes, comments, shares, and bookmarks.
 TikTok's algorithm makes content performance particularly unpredictable in the first 72 hours, reinforcing the need for extended tracking windows.
 TikTok Shop provides closed-loop commerce attribution for in-app purchases.